PDOK/gokoala/README.md

     geographic area in an arbitrary format like zip, gpkg, etc.
 - [OGC API Tiles](https://ogcapi.ogc.org/tiles/) serves HTML, JSON and TileJSON metadata.
 Act as a proxy in front of a vector tiles server (like Trex, Tegola, Martin) or object storage of your choosing.
   Currently, 3 projections (RD, ETRS89 and WebMercator) are supported.
+Both dataset tiles and geodata tiles (= tiles per collection) are supported.
 - [OGC API Styles](https://ogcapi.ogc.org/styles/) serves HTML - including legends -
   and JSON representation of supported (Mapbox) styles.
 - [OGC API 3D GeoVolumes](https://ogcapi.ogc.org/geovolumes/) serves HTML and JSON metadata and functions as a proxy